thefranke/dirtchamber/README.md

 - **tclog**: Used to log some useful information.
 - **tcout**: Used to log a warning which does not disrupt the flow of execution.
-- **tcerr**: Used to log an error which does does not disrupt the flow of execution.
+- **tcerr**: Used to log an error which does disrupt the flow of execution.
 - **exception**: Thrown whenever the program cannot continue operating at this point.
 The main function will catch all remainders.

 All logging is routed through a special **logbuf** class which, apart from displaying nice popups, will write each line to a log file.
 All samples write to **data/log.txt**.